Vickysug/spotted-app/README.md

   * **[Security Context](assets/js/security-context.js)**
     * This API implements user authentication, generates a token and saves it to sessionStorage.
     * The app supports user log out, which clears authentication token from sessionStorage.
-    * If localStorage is cleared, while the authentication token remains in sessionStorage, the app clears sessionStorage and requires re-initialisation.
+    * If localStorage is cleared while the authentication token remains in sessionStorage, the app clears sessionStorage and requires re-initialisation.
-    * The API has the following methods:
+    * This API has the following methods:
       * `getAuthenticationToken()`: Retrieves authentication token from sessionStorage.
 Returns `false` if `jwt-token` key does not exist in sessionStorage.
       * `isAuthenticated()`: Checks if a given user is authenticated.
 Returns `true` or `false`.
-      * `isCredentialsCorrect()`: Checks if given user credentials are correct.
+      * `isCredentialsCorrect()`: Checks if a given user's credentials are correct.
 Returns `true` or `false`.
       * `authenticateUser()`: Authenticates user, generates a token, and save it to sessionStorage.
 Returns `authToken`.
       * `logout()`: Logs out the authenticated user and clears sessionStorage.
 Returns `false`, if logout fails.
   * **[Application Context](assets/js/application-context.js)**
     * This API contains global variables to keep them organised and manageable.
-    * It has the following variables:
+    * This API has the following variables:
       * `resolvedLocation`: Location variable that stores the user's current location
       * `formValidationSuccess`: CSS styling for valid for form inputs
       * `formValidationError`: CSS styling for invalid for form inputs